MikeMcC399-CircleCI/cypress-docker-images/README.md

 [Chromium]: https://www.chromium.org/Home/
 [Cypress Browser Support]: https://docs.cypress.io/app/references/launching-browsers#Browser-versions-supported

+### Mozilla geckodriver

+Current `cypress/browsers` and `cypress/included` images are built with the [Mozilla geckodriver](https://github.com/mozilla/geckodriver) included.
+This driver is needed to test when using Firefox with Cypress versions >= [13.15.1](https://docs.cypress.io/app/references/changelog#13-15-1).
+The environment variable `GECKODRIVER_PATH` points to the driver located at `/opt/geckodriver/geckodriver`.
+Earlier images, that do not include the driver, attempt to download the driver at run-time when testing Firefox, causing failures in air-gapped network environments with no Internet access.

 ### Debian packages

 [Debian][Debian packages] provides two Cypress-compatible browsers as packages covering both `amd64` and `arm64` architectures.